FOREX-Euro slips to three-week low as Spain fears persist

 By Lisa Twaronite

-TOKYO, Oct 1 The euro fell to a three-week low on Monday after an audit of Spain's banks failed to quell concerns about the country's progress towards a bailout needed to shore up its public finances.
+TOKYO, Oct 1 The euro fell to a three-week low in early Asian trading on Monday, after an audit of Spain's banks failed to quell concerns about the country's progress towards a bailout needed to shore up its public finances.

 Investors also continued to await the outcome of Moody's rating agency's latest review of Spain's sovereign rating, which may see it downgraded to junk status.

-Weak economic data from Japan, China and other parts of Asia also sapped investors' appetite for risk, to the benefit of safe-haven currencies.
+Weak economic data from Japan and China also sapped investors' appetite for risk, to the benefit of safe-haven currencies.

 An independent audit released on Friday showed Spain's banking sector would need 59.3 billion euros in additional funds to cope with an economic downturn but Spain said it would ask for only 40 billion euros in European aid for its banks.